abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 | **SSL VPNs** |  SSL Client VPN on edge Big-IPs using APM module |✓||||
 | **SNI** | Server Name Indication  |✓|✓|✓|✓|

-^ VPX - Product in EA soon to be LA
+^ VPX - Product in early access soon to be limited access

 ^^ MPX - Product not launched, supportability is only planned at this stage.